Scholarships and Financial Support for Authors Writing Children’s and Young Adult Literature

 Please include context for your application, such as financial need, caregiving responsibilities, or extenuating circumstances.

 Our form helps us allocate scholarships and discounts fairly.
-You can apply for more than one type of support, including educator or Canadian discounts and flexible payment options.
+You can apply for more than one type of support, including educator or Canadian discounts, but you will only be granted one.

 If you’re applying for a program that requires a writing sample (such as a mentorship or master-level class), please apply concurrently and email your pages to submissions@whalerockworkshops.com after submitting your form.
 Please note, you will only be eligible for a scholarship or aid if you are accepted into the workshop based on your writing sample.